-Site options A, B, C, E and G are
+Site options A, B, C, E and G are located either wholly or partially within areas of ancient woodland and therefore perform worst in terms of Natural Heritage.

 Site options D and F are preferred in terms of Natural Heritage.